Irlen Syndrome

 Irlen Syndrome was first reported in the 1980s

 In 1996, the Learning Research Association was founded, with the name later changed to the Irlen Syndrome Foundation in 2014.
 Its main goal was to raise awareness that children and adults with the condition are sensitive to, and can’t process, specific wavelengths of light.
-This can result in a range of effects, including headaches, poor concentration, sensitivity to light, fatigue, problems with depth perception, and difficulty with reading and writing.
+They say this can result in a range of effects, including headaches, poor concentration, sensitivity to light, fatigue, problems with depth perception, and difficulty with reading and writing.

-How common is Irlen Syndrome?
+According to its proponents, how common is Irlen Syndrome?

 6 Things to keep in mind

-5. Audio materials can supplement text-based reading.
+- Audio materials can supplement text-based reading.
 When a student is experiencing problems and high levels of visual stress, it may help to balance the amount of time they spend reading printed or on-screen materials with listening exercises, to prevent them from becoming frustrated.

 An accessible touch-typing course